 Before jumping into these styles, however, we recommend that you take a look at our post on tips for transitioning.
 While in the transitioning phase, the best thing you can do is attempt to blend the two textures.
 The following styles help you do just that.

-This has become a very popular style among the textured-haired ladies, but it is also a great way to help blend your relaxed hair with the curly, kinky hair that’s growing in.
+This has become a very popular style among the textured-haired ladies, but it is also a great way to help blend your relaxed hair with the curly, kinky hair that’s coming in.
 Flexi rods and perm rods are easily accessible at your local beauty supply store in a variety of sizes.
 If you’d like to see how your hair might look once you go completely natural, you can opt for the smaller, thinner rods.
 Any size you like is fine as long as you consider the length of your hair.

 For the best, long-lasting results, we recommend working with damp hair, right after cleansing and conditioning.
 Grab a small section of hair and apply a setting lotion or a spray like Mielle’s Mongongo Oil Style Setting Spray to give you the moisture and hold you need.
 With your rod in hand, take the hair and wrap it around the rod, adding a little tension so that your roots will stretch to give you a flawless look.